-If you’d like to speak at the 2019 Texas REALTORS® Conference in Fort Worth, here is some background as well as guidelines to submit your proposal.
+If you’d like to speak at the 2020 Texas REALTORS® Conference in San Antonio, here is some background as well as guidelines to submit your proposal.

-Texas REALTORS® was established in 1920 and has grown to become the largest professional-membership association in Texas.
+Texas REALTORS® was established in 1920 and has grown to become the largest professional membership association in Texas.
 One of the many member services offered by the association is the education provided at the annual conference.
-The 2019 Texas REALTORS® Conference will be held Sept.
-12-15 at the convention center in Fort Worth.
+The 2020 Texas REALTORS® Conference will be held August 31 – September 3 at the convention center in San Antonio.

 The conference attracts real estate salespeople, brokers, owners, and managers.
 Most members focus on residential sales, but specialists concentrating on appraisal, commercial, global, land, resort and relocation are also represented.